EricMWalton/Fast-Poker-Odds/README.md

 Fast-Poker-Odds
 ===============

 Texas Hold'Em odds calculator.
 It evaluates roughly 23 million hands per second on my 2.67 Ghz laptop.
-This is competitive with the few versions I've heard about.
+This is right in the ballpark of the fastest versions I've heard about.

 Executables
 -----------